HaMatthias/sunset/README.md

 ## Examples

 ### Solar Event Strategy
-- Set the coordinates for your city, and the plugin will automatically switch between themes based on sunrise and sunset.
+- Set the coordinates for your location, and the plugin will automatically switch between themes based on sunrise and sunset.

 ### Time Strategy
-- Choose 6:00 AM to 6:00 PM for a light theme and 6:00 PM to 6:00 AM for a dark theme.
+- Choose a time range (e.g., 8 AM to 8 PM), and the plugin will switch themes accordingly.

 ### Random Strategy
-- Select a list of themes, and the plugin will randomly switch between them at specified intervals defined by the factor.
+- The plugin will randomly switch between all installed themes at specified intervals defined by the factor.

 ## Contributing